ultraJeff/containers-and-ocp-workshop/developing-on-openshift-getting-started-2025.md

 ![alt text](./assets/images/image-1.png)

 You now have two instances of the Node.js application running.
-But how does Kuberntes know which one to route traffic to?
+But how does Kubernetes know which one to route traffic to?

 > [!IMPORTANT]
 > **Understanding Networking: Services and Routes**